csu-anzai/GeneticLOGIC/README.md

-Experiments in the design of deep artificial genetic systems.
+Reflections in the design of deep artificial genetic systems, artificial life, artificial biology, genetic algorithms.
+Refracted computations in multi-linguistics.